 Let's dive into the vegan empanada dough recipe in detail.

-Unite all the ingredients in a large bowl to form a dough ball.
+Unite all the ingredients in a large bowl.

-You could use it after 15 minutes, but it can be difficult to manage and keep the empanada discs from keeping their shape.
+You could stretch the dough after 30 minutes, but it can be more difficult to manage and keep the empanada discs from keeping their shape.

 Stretching Homemade Dough.
-Cut the discs with a round pastry cutter or a circular bowl, making left to right, round movements.
+Cut the discs with a round pastry cutter (affiliate link) or a circular bowl, making left-to-right, round movements.

 Separate the discs.
-Use flour and parchment paper to separate the discs so they don't stick to each other.
+Use flour and parchment paper to separate the discs so they don't stick together.

 If you don't have a pastry cutter, simply form small dough balls of approximately 1 ¾ ounce (50 grams).